Play and LEGO® Serious Play® method

 If you want to know more about LEGO® Serious Play®, check out:

-• Thinking from within, by Johan Roos (This explains the intellectual foundations of LSP®)
+• Thinking from within, by Johan Roos (explains the intellectual foundations of LSP®)

 These are books by certified LSP® trainers: